Diocese of Syracuse: 1800 to 1886

 On April 8, 1808, Pope Pius VII erected the Diocese of New York, taking all of New York State from the Diocese of Baltimore.
 The population of Catholics swelled when teams of Irish Catholics arrived to construct the Erie Canal, and also when the opening of the canal increased trade, commerce, and additional immigration.
-Reverend Paul McQuade, pastor of St. Mary's Church in Albany from 1813 to 1815, frequently visited Utica, and probably celebrated Masses there in private homes.
+Paul McQuade, pastor of St. Mary's Church in Albany from 1813 to 1815, frequently visited Utica, and probably celebrated Masses there in private homes.
 The first public mass in Utica was celebrated in the courthouse on January 10, 1819.
 The first new Catholic church in the region, St. John's, was constructed in Utica in 1821.
 With the advent of railroads in the region, even more Catholic immigrants started moving there.

 In 1847, recognizing the population growth in Upstate New York, Pope Pius IX erected the Diocese of Albany, including all of the current territory of the Diocese of Syracuse.